-I also knew the person I was visiting rescued cats too, and, in fact, had a few more cats than me and a larger house as well and might be able to accommodate this kitten better than me.
+I also knew the person I was visiting rescued cats too and a larger house as well and might be able to accommodate this kitten better than me.
 She was, in fact, one of the persons I’d be calling soon to see if she had any space to foster the kitten since I was full.
 With no cell phone and a wheezing kitten I decided to proceed with my visit and—surprise—a rescued kitten!

 My friend was willing to take in the kitten and though we searched for an emergency clinic that night we couldn’t find one.
 We had wrapped the kitten in warm towels, soaked the crust off its face and helped clear its nostrils, and it did eat and drink a bit and tried to bathe.
 Assessing its socialization status at this point is always a little difficult; I’ve seen ill feral cats give in to care and act relaxed until they start to feel better then remember their own nature, and I’ve seen socialized cats fight from fear until they’ve had a full belly and good sleep in a nice warm bed.
 We decided it would probably be fine until morning and it was better just to let it rest and stay warm.
 She could take it to her veterinarian the next morning knowing he’d fit her in with a rescue, and she’d take it from there.

-The kitten was a little boy just about 12 weeks as I’d thought.
+The kitten was a little boy, and just about 12 weeks as I’d thought.
 He had an upper respiratory infection and it turned out he did have an injury between his eyes, a swollen spot with an infected area that was beginning to abscess.
-Both responded quickly to antibiotics, and once he was out of pain and had a full belly he was very friendly and playful.
+Both responded quickly to antibiotics, and once he was out of pain and had a full belly for a few days he was very friendly and playful, as if nothing had happened.
 Whether he’d ever known life with humans it was hard to know for sure but I would guess he had since he was so friendly and trusting.
+Socialization can still happen at that age, and a cat in need of medical care will sometimes come around easily.
 I placed a few signs in the neighborhood near the interchange but got no responses and was actually kind of glad thinking of what had happened in other circumstances.
 Though my friend and others decided I needed another black cat to match my Kublai I resisted, and eventually he was adopted to another household who happily welcomed a playful black kitty.

 I had no photos from that night or from that kitten at all so I created an illustration from what I remember using black paper and a pastel pencil closest in color to that odd pinkish sodium-vapor glow from the lights on the interstate.
 The kitten is a little more clearly visible than it had been that night because when I illustrated it more accurately to the scene, even after reading the story, it would have been difficult to see the cat and part of the reason I noticed it was because I drove past it and saw it in three dimensions.
 I illustrated it according to what I “saw”, more with my intuition than with my conscious mind.